lgiordani/cabook/manuscript/part_1_tools/chapter_03_mocks.md

             getsize_mock.return_value = test_size

             fi = FileInfo(original_path)
-            assert fi.get_info() == (filename, original_path, test_abspath, test_size)
+            assert fi.get_info() == (
+                filename,
+                original_path,
+                test_abspath,
+                test_size
+            )
 ```

-Using more than one `with` statement, however, makes the code difficult to read, in my opinion, so in general I prefer to avoid complex `with` trees if I do not need to force a limited scope of the patching.
+Using more than one `with` statement, however, makes the code difficult to read, in my opinion, so in general I prefer to avoid complex `with` trees if I do not really need to use a limited scope of the patching.

 ## Patching immutable objects